We've been featured in:

 Select A Section

-3. Examples Of Employer Data Breaches
+3. Examples Of Employer Personal Data Breach Compensation Claims

-5. Employer Breached Data Protection Compensation Payouts
+5. Employer Personal Data Breach Compensation Claim Payouts

 Your personal data is protected under the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR).
 These two pieces of legislation set out the responsibilities of a data controller, who decides how and why your data is used, and a data processor, who processes the data on the controller’s behalf.
 Your employer may play both roles.